START AN OUTPOST

 - Regular online video calls connecting Outposts with each other and with experienced USDAC organizers.

 In return, Outposts:

-- Take part in USDAC National Actions in ways relevant to local needs and resources.
+- Take part in USDAC National Actions in ways that match local needs and resources.

 - Enact and promote USDAC values through local projects or campaigns.